rexrainbow/phaser3-rex-notes/docs/docs/tagplayer.md

         - `viewport` :
             - `undefined` : Rectangle of display area under main camera of current scene.
 Default value.
             - A [rectangle](geom-rectangle.md)
+- `symbols` : Convert string value to number value when Set or Ease property of game object.
+    - A plain object contains string key and number value.

 #### Built-in commands